merxin/Mass-Flight-Finder/README.md

 # Mass-Flight-Finder
 OOP, Pandas, API, tequila api

-Returns multiple flights based on the inputs provided in excel file
+Returns price and details for multiple flights based on the inputs provided in excel file